-A bad diet will only make you feel sluggish, while there is plenty of evidence that fruit and veg, such as blueberries, broccoli, tomatoes alongside oily fish, nuts and whole grains can boost yor brain power.
+A bad diet will only make you feel sluggish, while there is plenty of evidence that fruit and veg, such as blueberries, broccoli, tomatoes alongside oily fish, nuts and whole grains can boost your brainpower.

-If you've a morning exam and want to stay full until lunch time, think about eating a slow-release card, such as porridge before you head off to school or college.
+If you've got a morning exam and want to stay full until lunchtime, think about eating a slow-release carb, such as porridge before you head off to school or college.

 Plenty of water

-A study from the University of East London found that, controlling for ability from previous coursework results, those who entered the exam hall with a bottle of water scored an average of 5% higher than those without.
+A study from the University of East London found, that those who entered the exam hall with a bottle of water scored an average of 5% higher than those without.
 Water is a really cheap way to gain slightly better results.
 The NHS recommends we aim to drink around 1.2 litres of fluid a day - water being the liquid of choice to keep your body functioning on top form.